vczh-libraries/Document/Cpp.md

     - [ ] Generate `ClassMemberCache` for generated special members.
     - [ ] Generate special members for declarations with `specializationSpec`.
 - [ ] Render
-  - [x] Dynamic loading instead of downloading everything.
-    - [ ] Reduce file number, may choose to merge.
   - [ ] Add link to `#include "File"` and `#include <File>`.
   - [ ] Attach document content to declarations.
   - [ ] Enable markdown inside xml elements in comment.